eegli/tinyparse/docs/reference/error-handling.md

 If any of these errors - they are _parsing errors_ - occur, a `ValidationError` will be thrown.
 It contains a `message` property that you can show to the user.
 Note that errors thrown when bootstrapping the parser are regular `Error` instances.

-**If you do not provide an error handler, the error will be thrown as usual.** When an error handler is provided, the app is guaranteed to never throw.
+**If you do not provide an error handler, the error will be thrown as usual.** When an error handler is provided, the app is guaranteed to never throw if you have configured it correctly.
 You can provide an error handler using the `ErrorHandler` type and set it with the `onError` method:

 ```ts
 import { Parser } from '@eegli/tinyparse';